gameontext/gameon/README.md

         $ alias go-run               # confirm path  (docker or kubernetes)
         $ go-admin setup

-    Note: it is safe to run `setup` again, e.g. to check dependencies, or regenerate files if IP addresses change
+    Note: it is safe to run `setup` again, e.g. to check dependencies or regenerate files if IP addresses change

 6. Start the game (supporting platform and core services):

         $ go-admin up

+    Note: Services in Kubernetes will start in the `gameon-system` namespace, which will need to be specified on the command line: `kubectl -n gameon-system ...`.
+A shortcut for this has been created in the `go-run` script: `go-run k get all`, for example.
+A similar shortcut exists for `istioctl`: `go-run i get all`.
+For more details on Game On! and Kubernetes, see the [Kubernetes README](kubernetes/README.md)

 7. Wait for the game to start.
 This will vary between Docker Compose and Kubernetes approaches.
 The result of `go-admin up` will tell you what to try next.